technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 13 - Configure email and enable enhanced experience for email attachments.md

 3. On the **General** tab, scroll down to **Set blocked file extensions for attachments**.

-4. Type one or more file extensions you want to block.
-Users who try to upload a blocked file type see an error message that tells them the attachment is blocked.
-For Now, Select **OK**
+4. You can type one or more file extensions you want to block.
+Don't make any change for this scenario, Select **OK**

     ![](./media/media12/image20.png)